Expensify/App/README.md

 2. Use the `Configure...` button to add the Metro server address (typically `localhost:8081`, check your `Metro` output)
 3. You should now see a "Hermes React Native" target with an "inspect" link which can be used to bring up a debugger.
 If you don't see the "inspect" link, make sure the Metro server is running.
 4. You can now use the Chrome debug tools.
 See [React Native Debugging Hermes](https://reactnative.dev/docs/hermes#debugging-hermes-using-google-chromes-devtools)

-# Things to know or brush up on before jumping into the code
-1. The major difference between React-Native and React are the [components](https://reactnative.dev/docs/components-and-apis) that are used in the `render()` method.
-Everything else is exactly the same.
-If you learn React, you've already learned 98% of React-Native.
-1. The application uses [React-Router](https://reactrouter.com/native/guides/quick-start) for navigating between parts of the app.
-1. [Higher Order Components](https://reactjs.org/docs/higher-order-components.html) are used to connect React components to persistent storage via Onyx.

 ---